lim-li-xuan-phy/trump-market-analysis/README.md

 # Overview
-In this project, a quantitative analysis of market reactions to Trump's social media events reveals that market performance is significantly correlated with the sentiment score of Trump's posts.
+In this project, a quantitative analysis of market reactions to Trump's social media events reveals that market performance is strongly correlated with the sentiment score of Trump's posts in certain assets and topics.
 Hence, a trading strategy is developed to execute trades based on the sentiment scores in Trump's posts.
 The results of our backtests support the profitability of our trading strategy.

 # Table of Contents
 - 📗 [Data Source](#data-source)